The CMP BigQuery Lens (BQ Lens) helps you gain insights and highlight inefficiencies in your organization's Google Cloud BigQuery usage.

-To check the status of your service account, select the Settings icon (a gear) from the top menu bar, then select Google Cloud:
+To check the status of your service account, select the Settings icon (a gear) from the top menu bar, then select Google Cloud.

 The BigQuery historical jobs are backfilled for the last 30 days.

 Comprehensive recommendations with details about how to act on each suggestion.

 The number of slots consumed by your organization in terms of Peak usage and Average usage by Day or Hour.

 See how much data you are scanning from various types of tables, broken down between unpartitioned tables and multiple types of partitioned tables, along with external sources (e.g., Google Sheets).

 Select a table type to see the most frequently scanned tables of that type.

-BigQuery Spend by SKU — BigQuery costs broken down per SKU.
+BigQuery costs broken down per SKU.

-- Backup and remove unused tables — Back up and remove the tables listed under the Table column.
+- Backup and remove unused tables: Back up and remove the tables listed under the Table column.
 If the table has multiple partitions, select the number under Partition(s) to Remove to see which partitions should be removed.

-- Cluster your tables — Cluster the tables listed under the Table column by the fields suggested under the Cluster By column.
+- Cluster your tables: Cluster the tables listed under the Table column by the fields suggested under the Cluster By column.

-- Enforce Partition Fields — Use the suggested partitioned fields under the Partition Field column for the corresponding queries listed under the Query ID column.
+- Enforce Partition Fields: Use the suggested partitioned fields under the Partition Field column for the corresponding queries listed under the Query ID column.

-- Partition your tables — Partition the tables listed under the Table column by the suggested fields listed under the Partition Fields column.
+- Partition your tables: Partition the tables listed under the Table column by the suggested fields listed under the Partition Fields column.

-- Limit query jobs — Reduce execution frequency of the listed jobs under the Query ID column by the percentage you choose on the slider and view the associated savings of each reduced job under the Savings by Reducing Jobs column.
+- Limit query jobs: Reduce execution frequency of the listed jobs under the Query ID column by the percentage you choose on the slider and view the associated savings of each reduced job under the Savings by Reducing Jobs column.

-Move repeating queries to a different time slot — Lower your minimum average slots requirements by moving the recurring queries to a less-busy hour of the day.
+- Move repeating queries to a different time slot: Lower your minimum average slots requirements by moving the recurring queries to a less-busy hour of the day.
 Review the Slots Consumption widget with the interval set to

-- Backup and remove unused tables — Back up and remove the unused tables to lower costs.
+- Backup and remove unused tables: Back up and remove the unused tables to lower costs.

 Frequently Asked Questions (FAQ)

-What write permissions are needed for the BigQuery Lens?
+What permissions does the BigQuery Lens need?

 More specifically, this permission helps us identify the cardinality of the columns referenced in the